 Ready, set . . . let’s get ready for a baby!

-Figuring out the cost associated with having a baby can get pretty confusing—and it all starts before the baby even gets here!
-Between your prenatal checkups, baby essentials and even a new wardrobe to dress that growing belly, things can add up quickly if you’re not careful.
-Here are some pre-baby expenses to include in your budget before your bundle of joy even gets here.
+Figuring out the costs associated with having a baby can get pretty confusing—and it all starts before the baby even gets here!
+Between your prenatal checkups, baby essentials and even a new wardrobe to dress that growing belly, things can add up quickly.
+Here are some pre-baby expenses to include in your budget before your little one gets here.

 The largest cost in prenatal care comes from doctor visits.
 Traditionally, pregnant women will see their doctor or midwife a few times during the first two trimesters, once a month beginning in the third trimester, and once a week in the final four weeks.
-Again, that depends on your health care provider and whether or not the pregnancy is considered high risk.
+Again, that depends on your health care provider and whether the pregnancy is high risk.

 If you have health insurance that covers some of your prenatal expenses, that’s great!
 But be sure to find out what your coverage includes and what your expected out-of-pocket contributions will be.
 Knowing your plan ahead of time will help you be fully prepared for any surprises that might come up.